-Professor Webber has been interviewed on a range of corporate governance and securities law issues by Nightly Business Report, NPR's Marketplace, Agence France-Presse, Reuters, and others.
+Professor Webber has published op-eds in The Washington Post, The Chicago Tribune, and Reuters, and has been interviewed on a range of corporate governance and securities law issues by Nightly Business Report, NPR's Marketplace, Agence France-Presse, Reuters, and others.
 His work has appeared several times on the Harvard Law School Forum on Corporate Governance and Financial Regulation.
 He has testified about pension governance issues in California and New Hampshire, and has spoken at numerous practitioner-oriented conferences.
 He is a founding member of the Boston University Center for Finance, Law & Policy.

 Professor Webber joined BU Law from New York University Law School and the NYU Stern School of Business, where he was a Wagner Fellow at the Pollack Center for Law and Business.
-Prior to his fellowship, he litigated corporate and securities cases in New York and clerked for the late Judge Harold A. Ackerman of the United States District Court for the District of New Jersey.
-Professor Webber holds a B.A., magna cum laude, from Columbia University and a J.D. from the New York University School of Law, where he was a Lederman/Milbank Fellow in Law & Business and an editor for the NYU Law Review.
-He teaches civil procedure, securities regulation, and a seminar on shareholder activism.
+Prior to his fellowship, he spent several years litigating corporate and securities cases.
+Professor Webber holds a BA, magna cum laude, from Columbia University and a JD from the New York University School of Law, where he was a Lederman/Milbank Fellow in Law & Business and an editor for the NYU Law Review.